horiuchi/dtsgenerator/README.md

     -V, --version                output the version number
     --url <url>                  input json schema from the url. (default: ) --stdin                      read stdin with other files or urls.
-    -n, --namespace <namespace>  use namespace instead of definitions or components.schema from OpenAPI, or -n ~none~ to suppress namespaces.
+    -n, --namespace <namespace>  use root namespace instead of definitions or components.schema from OpenAPI, or -n "" to suppress namespaces.
     -o, --out <file>             output d.ts filename.
     -h, --help                   output usage information